camunda/camunda/benchmarks/setup/README.md

 ## How to run a Benchmark in Camunda Cloud

+_This targets only internal use cases and is not available for external parties._

 We currently waiting until https://github.com/camunda-cloud/enhancements/blob/master/CEP017-programmatic-access-to-console.md is implemented, until this is done we need to do some steps manually.

 ### Setup Cloud Cluster